The Holocaust in Hungary: Vrba–Wetzler report

 Just before the deportations of Jews from Budapest began, the Vrba–Wetzler report reached the Allies.
-The report provided a detailed description of the gas chambers, and what was happening inside the camp; it had been dictated in April 1944 to the Slovakian Jewish Council by two Auschwitz escapees, Rudolf Vrba and Alfred Wetzler.
+The report provided a detailed description of the gas chambers, and what was happening inside the camp; it had been dictated in April 1944 to the Slovak Jewish Council by two Auschwitz escapees, Rudolf Vrba and Alfred Wetzler.
 Horthy's son and daughter-in-law both received copies of the report in early May, before mass deportations began.
 Information from the report about the murder of Czech Jews in Auschwitz was broadcast in German by the BBC World Service on its women's program at noon on 16 June 1944, with a warning that the Germans would be held responsible after the war.
 (Note: "News has reached London that the German authorities in Czechoslovak [sic] have ordered the massacre of 3,000 Czechoslovak Jews in gas chambers at Birkenau on or about June 20th. ...
 4,000 Czechoslovak Jews who were taken from Theresienstadt to Birkenau in September 1943 were massacred in the gas chambers on March 7th.The German authorities in Czechoslovakia and their subordinates should know that full information is received in London about the massacres in Birkenau.
 All those responsible for such massacres from top downwards will be called to account.")
 It was also published by the New York Times on 20 June.

 The Western Allies landed in Normandy on 6 June 1944.
-On 15 June, the Mayor of Budapest designated 2,000 "starred" houses to which every Jew had to move; the idea was that the Allies would not bomb Budapest with starred houses scattered around the town.
+On 14 June, the Mayor of Budapest, Ákos Farkas, designated around 1,950 yellow-star houses to which Jews had to move to.
+The authorities believed that the Allies would not bomb Budapest as the houses were scattered around the city.
+On 15 June, American bombers dropped leaflets over Budapest threatening punishment for those involved in the deportation of Hungarian Jews.
 On the basis of the Vrba–Wetzler report, world leaders, including Pope Pius XII on 25 June, President Franklin D. Roosevelt, on 26 June, and King Gustaf V of Sweden on 30 June, appealed to Horthy to stop the deportations.
 Roosevelt threatened military retaliation, and on 7 July, Horthy ordered an end to them.